Updated: Dec 7, 2022

 Main Contributing Factors For Truck Accidents in California

-While the causes of a truck accident can be many, statistically we found that the most common factors contributing to truck accidents in California are the following:
+While the causes of a truck accident can be many, statistically, we found that the most common factors contributing to truck accidents in California are the following:

-A performance cause for truck accident is anything related to the driver’s performance or actions that contributed to the truck accident.
+A performance cause for a truck accident is anything related to the driver’s performance or actions that contributed to the truck accident.
 We found that speeding is the most common.
 In fact, speeding is by far the most common factor contributing to fatal vehicle accidents, resulting in over 25% of all vehicle accident fatalities every year.

 A mechanical cause means any problems with the truck itself that contributed to the accident.
 Tires are usually the top contributing factor under this category.
 Tire blowouts are very dangerous and a cause of rollover accidents.
 However, issues with tires are preventable with the right maintenance.

-What To Do After A Truck Accident In California
+What To Do After A Truck Accident In California?

 Move to a safe area but remain at the scene.

-Do not say you are not hurt, because of your high adrenaline many injuries will show upper hours and sometimes days later, even if you feel OK right after the accident.
+Do not say you are not hurt; because of your high adrenaline, many injuries will show upper hours and sometimes days later, even if you feel OK right after the accident.